u6587017/TalaadThaiOnline_Internship_Forecast_GMV_PJ/README.md

 ### Result
 ![18_Jun_Historical_Forecast](https://github.com/u6587017/TalaadThaiOnline_Internship_Forecast_GMV_PJ/assets/108443663/120a0ce0-c789-4d7a-94cb-82c07aebfcea)
 ### Hyperparameter Tuning
-Using GridSearch.
+Hyperparameter Tuning is the process of finding the most effective set of hyperparameters for a machine learning model.
+Hyperparameters are the parameters that are not learned from the data but set prior to the training process.
+They control the overall behavior of the training process and the structure of the model.
+We will use GridSearch.
 Darts Library also provide GridSearch, so we could find the best params like lags.
 ```
 # from darts.models.forecasting.lgbm import LightGBMModel
 # from darts.models.forecasting.catboost_model import CatBoostModel